robertogallea/tdd-ws/README.md

 - (x) it can convert between two currencies using db
 - (x) it can convert between two currencies using api
 - (x) it can convert between two currencies using cache
-- it can import CSV files into database
+- (x) it can import CSV files into database
-- It can import CSV conversions from file upload
+- (x) It can import CSV conversions from file upload
-- It can import CSV conversions from command line
+- (x) It can import CSV conversions from command line